The fibre network

 As one of the largest infrastructure projects in New Zealand the UFB (Ultra-Fast Broadband) initiative has been a game changer for this country.

-Beginning in 2011 nearly 30,000km of fibre optic cabling has been laid to date and more than 75% of Kiwis now have access to fibre broadband to their home or business.
+Beginning in 2011 nearly 30,000km of fibre optic cabling has been laid to date and 87% of the population will have access to fibre broadband by 2022.

 Enjoy the fibre difference

 Fibre makes a huge difference to home and business life, particularly in rural areas.
-It offers far greater speed and capacity than ADSL and VDSL (broadband delivered over the existing copper network).
-And none of the reliability issues associated with fixed wireless broadband where you must share bandwidth with others using the mobile network.
+It offers far greater speed and capacity than ADSL and VDSL (fixed line broadband delivered over the existing copper network).
+And none of the reliability issues sometimes associated with fixed wireless connections (broadband delivered via radiowaves over the mobile phone networks).

 Here are a few examples of customers Chorus can help: